What could go wrong

 ConcernWeak answerStrong answer

-App ambition can outrun evidence
+App talk can outrun the evidence

 RiskWhat would answer it?